TMJ Therapy – Palm Bay, FL

 Is My TMD Responsible for the Headaches I’ve Had Lately?

-TMD is one possible cause for recurring headaches.
+TMD is one possible cause of recurring headaches.
 The tension in the TMJ muscles that run along your jaw and cheeks can easily lead to pain that can spread to other parts of your head.
 It can be hard to tell the difference between a general headache and a headache related to TMD, but normally the latter will be accompanied by other symptoms such as tight jaw muscles, facial pain, a clicking sound, restricted movement in your jaw, and a change in the way your top and bottom teeth fit together.
 Treating your TMD could also help relieve your headaches.

 Does a Popping Jaw Joint Mean I Have a TMD?